DevExpress/devextreme-documentation/concepts/Common/Licensing/10 How to Obtain and Validate Your License Key.md

 [note] If you do not specify the `DEVEXTREME_KEY` environment variable, the key will be empty.

-You can call the `node add-devextreme-license` command to invoke the script manually.
+You can call the `node add-devextreme-key` command to invoke the script manually.
 We recommend that you include this command in npm's `postinstall` script.
 In this case, every developer has an automatically created license key file after they install NPM modules.

     <!-- tab: package.json -->{
         "scripts": {
-            "postinstall": "node add-devextreme-license"
+            "postinstall": "node add-devextreme-key"
         },
     }

-Register the key within [GlobalConfig](/api-reference/50%20Common/Object%20Structures/GlobalConfig '/Documentation/ApiReference/Common/Object_Structures/GlobalConfig') and add the `devextreme-license.ts` file path to your project's `.gitignore` file.
+Register the key within [GlobalConfig](/api-reference/50%20Common/Object%20Structures/GlobalConfig '/Documentation/ApiReference/Common/Object_Structures/GlobalConfig') and add the `devextreme-key.ts` file path to your project's `.gitignore` file.
 See the previous section for details.